stillpsy/popbias/README.md

 2. Results

-The trained MF, NCF, NGCF, LightGCN pytorch models are in the 'models' folder.
+The trained MF, NCF, NGCF, LightGCN pytorch models are in the **models** folder.

-The csv file of the training result is in the 'experiments' folder.
+The csv file of the training result is in the **experiments** folder.

-3. We provide the analysis results in the 'research notebook' folder.
+3. We provide the analysis results in the **research notebook -** folders.

 The repository will be continuously updated.
 Contact us for further questions regarding the code.